anmsajedulalam/Extracting-faces-from-cc-footage-using-Multi-Task-Cascaded-Convolutional-Neural-Networks-and-OpenCV/README.md

-# Extract_Faces_from_video
-Detect faces and then extract faces from video file

-Run python video.py

 # Extracting faces from cctv footage using Multi Task Cascaded Convolutional Neural Networks and OpenCV

 In crime activities, CCTV footage implies a great role but, in most cases, the CCTV footages are too blurry and not clear enough to identify the criminals.
 This is why it is much important to detect specific faces from low-resolution CCTV footage, where there can be low light, Multi-Task Cascaded Convolutional Neural Networks can be used to extract criminal faces in those situations.